top of page

 Identifying Markers

-Physical Appearance: Short, coarse coats, in varying colors (black, brown, white, or mixed), small to medium in size (60–120 lbs), short and upright tail and ears, often with a noticeable beared.
+Physical Appearance: Short, coarse coats, in varying colors (black, brown, white, or mixed), small to medium in size (25 kg to 55 kg), short and upright tail and ears, often with a noticeable goatee.

 Tracks (Footprints): Two-toed cloven hoof prints, about 1 to 2 inches long (more pointed than pig tracks, with narrower spacing).

-Scat: Droppings are small, round, dark brown or black pellets, about half an inch long, clustered in piles.
+Scat: Small, round, dark brown or black pellets, clustered in piles, found near resting, feeding, or bedding areas.

 Paths and Trails: Well-worn, narrow trails on steep slopes, cliffs, and ridges.